Controlled Diffusions under Full, Partial and Decentralized Information: Existence of Optimal Policies and Discrete-Time Approximations: Near Optimality of Control Policies Designed for Discrete-time Models via Sampling

 The information structure at time $t$ contains the continuous-time measurements.
 However, since for such fully observed model, Markov policies are optimal, it suffices to the controller to only use the discrete-time measurements.

-\begin{theorem} Suppose that Assumptions \hyperlink{A2}{{$\hat{(A2)}$}} and \hyperlink{A3}{{$\hat{(A3)}$}} hold.
-Then, the value of the discrete-time model convergences to the value of the original continuous-time model.
-Moreover, for every $\epsilon > 0$, there exists $h > 0$ so that the solution of the discrete-time approximation gives a policy which is near optimal for the original continuous-time model. \end{theorem}
+\begin{theorem} Suppose that Assumptions \hyperlink{A1}{{(A1)}} and \hyperlink{A2}{{(A2)}} hold.
+Then \begin{itemize} \item[(i)] The value of the discrete-time model convergences to the value of the original continuous-time model. \item[(ii)] For every $\epsilon > 0$, there exists $h > 0$ so that the solution of the discrete-time approximation gives a policy which is near optimal for the original continuous-time model. \end{itemize} \end{theorem}